 In sum, this study is novel in its aim to test models of sexual coercion that include an interplay of the specific traits and attitudinal factors described.
-We predicted that high levels of BPD traits, HPD traits, and rejection sensitivity along with a Ludus love style predict and explain engagement in sexually coercive behavior in women.
-As a secondary objective, we tested whether these variables also predict sexual coercion victimization.
-It is important to note that while there is both theoretical and empirical overlap between BPD and HPD (Reise & Wright, 1996), personality traits and rejection sensitivity (Gardner et al., 2010; Lyddon, & Sherry, 2001; Meyer & Pilkonis, 2005; Sato et al., 2019), and love styles and 'disordered' personality traits (Jonason & Kavanagh, 2010; Jonason, Lowder, & Zeigler-Hill, 2020), each construct is distinct and may uniquely contribute to sexual coercion.
-Studies that utilize broader traits such as The Big Five (Davies, 1996; Woll, 1989) have already established a relationship between love styles and personality, including specific disordered personality traits.
+We predicted that high levels of BPD traits, HPD traits, and rejection sensitivity along with a Ludus love style predict and explain engagement in sexually coercive behaviour in women.
+As a secondary objective, we tested whether these variables also predict sexual coercion victimisation.
+It is important to note that while there is both theoretical and empirical overlap between BPD and HPD (Reise & Wright, 1996), personality disorder traits and rejection sensitivity (Gardner et al., 2010; Lyddon & Sherry, 2001; Meyer & Pilkonis, 2005; Sato et al., 2020), and love styles and "disordered" personality traits (Jonason et al., 2020), each construct is distinct and may uniquely contribute to sexual coercion.
+Studies that utilise broader traits such as The Big Five (Davies, 1996) have already established a relationship between love styles and personality, including specific disordered personality traits.
 Yet the latter are conceptually relevant to sexual coercion.
-While both BPD and HPD include traits such as sexual impulsivity/promiscuity, the former also involves traits such as rapid shifts between idealization and devaluation and the latter, excessive attention seeking.
-A unique contribution of rejection sensitivity can occur when conceptualized and operationalized as a separate construct i.e., rejection sensitivity is comprehensively modelled, rather than being assessed directly as related aspects of personality disorder.
+While both BPD and HPD include traits such as sexual impulsivity/promiscuity, the former also involves traits such as rapid shifts between idealisation and devaluation and the latter, excessive attention seeking.
+A unique contribution of rejection sensitivity can occur when conceptualised and operationalised as a separate construct i.e. rejection sensitivity is comprehensively modelled, rather than being assessed directly as related aspects of personality disorder.